weiyuchung/CONY/README.md

 # CONY
-CONY: a copy number detection tool from whole genome sequencing R program: "CONY.R"
+CONY: a copy number detection tool from whole genome sequencing.

 See "CONY manuscript.pdf" for further information